mlrun/mlrun/CONTRIBUTING.md

 ## Creating a development environment

+If you are working with an ARM64 machine, please see  [Developing with ARM64 machines](#developing-with-arm64-machines).

 We recommend using [pyenv](https://github.com/pyenv/pyenv#installation) to manage your python versions.
 Once you have pyenv installed, you can create a new environment by running: